SLeAsian/stock_capstone_project/index.md

 - Neural network that can operate on graph data similarly to how CNNs operate on structured image data
 - Data are not independent from each other,	but have meaningful connections between them that can be leveraged for learning

-### Our result
+### Our accuracy result

-Arima Model: 49 percent accuracy
+Arima Model: 49 percent

 Fully Connected Network:

-Graph Convolutional Network: 60 percent accuracy
+Graph Convolutional Network: 60 percent

 As we can see the two baseline models performed with the performance of right around a coinflip, whereas GCN performed slightly better with the same dataset.